WavesWho/WavesWho/README.md

 • I don't mind being cuddled/hide, but I do NOT like being humped if you are a stranger and not a close friend.
   You can interact with me, I don't bite.
 If you want to chat, please whisper.
 I'm usually offtab.

-• But sometimes I'm asleep or at school!
-If I don't respond.
-It's that, but I still read them if I wake up!

 • I'm an autistic awkward person, I usually don't start the conversation.